LEEYJ1021/opssat-ad-detection-causal/docs/dev-log/step3_causal_analysis.md

 | CADC0874 | 50 | 1.161 | 0.92 | 0.151 | 0.120 | 0.190 | 0.280 |
 | CADC0888 | 36 | 0.897–0.924 | 0.54 | 0.428 | 0.203 | 0.334–0.360 | 0.030 |
 | CADC0894 | 21 | 1.086–1.093 | 0.90 | 0.298–0.300 | 0.762 | 0.362–0.374 | 0.714 |

+*(The single low-tier segment excluded from channel-level aggregation, per point 2 above, belongs to CADC0872; this is why 41 reliable segments are used here despite 42 detected segments for that channel — see also `step3b_labeling_protocol_revalidation.md`'s reconciliation of the 177/178 count.)*

 **Level direction (sign) distribution, corrected:** roughly balanced for four of five channels (CADC0872: 39% positive/61% negative; CADC0873: 31%/69%; CADC0874: 50%/50%; CADC0888: 44%/56%) — i.e., **effect size is large but direction is not consistent**, confirming that a signed pooled estimate for `level` would be misleading.
 CADC0894 is the exception (76% positive/24% negative).